makersacademy/airport_challenge/MY_README.md

     when the weather is stormy
       should raise an error
     when the weather is not stormy
-      should be able to land one plane should raise an error if the airport is full should raise an error if the plane has already landed
+      should be able to land one plane and confirm that it is now in the airport should raise an error if the airport is full should raise an error if the plane has already landed
   #take_off
     when the weather is stormy
       should raise an error
     when the weather is not stormy
-      should be able to take off a plane should raise an error if the plane has not landed in this airport
+      should be able to take off a plane and confirm it is no longer in the airport should raise an error if the plane has not landed in this airport

 Plane